LetsStreamIt/documentation/docs/report/ddd/detailed-design.md

 - _ValidateToken_: to validate the token;
 - _RefreshToken_: to refresh the token;
-- _GetData_: to get the user’s data from the token.
+- _GetData_: to get the user’s data given the token.

 ## Profile Microservice